Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

-\begin{Corollary} If the candidate IV $Z$ solely violates the exclusion restriction condition and the direct causal effect of $Z \to Y$ is a linear function of the direct causal effect of $Z \to X$, i.e., $g_Y(Z) = a \cdot g_X(Z) + b$, where a and b are non-zero constants, then Assumption \ref{Ass-algebraic-condition} does not hold. \end{Corollary}
+\begin{Proposition} Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in an ANINCE model, respectively.
+Assumption \ref{Ass-algebraic-condition} does not hold if any of the following conditions is satisfied: \begin{enumerate} \item[(i)] the candidate IV $Z$ solely violates the exclusion restriction condition and the direct causal effect of $Z \to Y$ is a linear function of the direct causal effect from $Z \to X$ in the ANINCE model, i.e., $g_Y(Z) = a \cdot g_X(Z) + b$, where $a$ is the non-zero constant; \item[(ii)] all noise terms associated with the variables follow Gaussian distributions within the linear causal model. \end{enumerate} \end{Proposition} \begin{proof} See Appendix \ref{proof-Pro-violate-algebraic} for its proof. \end{proof}

-\begin{proof} See Appendix \ref{proof-Corollary3-Non-testability-IV-ANINCE} for its proof. \end{proof} Corollary \ref{Corollary3-Non-testability-IV-ANINCE} implies that the AIT condition is always satisfied when the candidate IV $Z$ satisfies \emph{exogeneity} condition and the relationship of effect $g_Y(Z) = a\cdot g_X(Z) + b$ holds in the ANINCE model.
-In the special case with the linear model, the above corollary becomes Corollary \ref{Corollary2-Non-testability-IV-ANINCE}.
-Intuitively speaking, the distribution of the invalid IV model, where candidate IV $Z$ solely violates the exclusion restriction condition, can be transformed into the distribution of the valid IV model, as illustrated in Example \ref{Example:valid-invalid-transfromed-ANINCE}. \begin{Example-set} Continue to consider the causal graph in Figure \ref{Fig:main-example-graph} (c), where $Z$ is an invalid IV relative to $X \to Y$.
+Condition $(i)$ implies that the AIT condition is always satisfied when the candidate IV $Z$ satisfies the \emph{exogeneity} condition and the relationship of effect $g_Y(Z) = a\cdot g_X(Z) + b$ holds in the ANINCE model.
+In other words, if the direct causal effect of $Z \to Y$ is not a linear function of the direct causal effect of $Z \to X$, we can identify invalid IVs that solely violate the exclusion restriction condition using the AIT condition.
+Intuitively, the distribution of the invalid IV model under condition $(i)$, in which candidate IV $Z$ solely violates the exclusion restriction condition and satisfies the specific linear relationship, can be transformed into the distribution of the valid IV model, as illustrated in Example \ref{Example:valid-invalid-transfromed-ANINCE}.
+Note that the constraint $g_Y(Z) = a \cdot g_X(Z) + b$ naturally arises in linear causal models.
+Thus, condition $(i)$ further implies that when the candidate IV $Z$ solely violates the exclusion restriction condition in the linear causal model, Assumption \ref{Ass-algebraic-condition} does not hold, which is consistent with the result of Proposition \ref{proposition-linear-model-exclusion}.
+In addition, condition $(ii)$ shows that the AIT condition is always satisfied in the linear Gaussian model, which aligns with the conclusion of Proposition \ref{proposition-linear-gaussian-model}.

+\begin{Example-set} Continue to consider the causal graph in Figure \ref{Fig:main-example-graph} (c), where $Z$ is an invalid IV relative to $X \to Y$.
 The generating mechanism is as follows: